Estimating Large Language Model Capabilities without Labeled Test Data: Related Work

 \subsection{Model Confidence and Calibration}

-Model calibration of LLMs has been studied on a diverse range of tasks such as classification \cite{desai2020calibration} and question answering (QA) \cite{kadavath2022language, jiang2021can} to study whether LLMs assign meaningful correctness likelihood---also known as model confidence---to the outputs \cite{guo2017calibration}.
-Most prior work evaluates calibration at the example level \cite{desai2020calibration, kamath2020selective}.
-In this paper, we focus on dataset-level calibration---whether we can use overall model confidence distributions to estimate dataset-level accuracies.
-We propose a method to learn out-of-distribution (OOD) model calibration patterns based on observations of LLMs' performance at the dataset level.
+Calibration of LLMs has been studied on a diverse range of tasks such as classification \cite{desai2020calibration} and question answering (QA) \cite{jiang2021can, kadavath2022language}.
+It aims to study whether LLMs assign meaningful correctness likelihood---also known as model confidence---to the outputs \cite{guo2017calibration}.
+Most prior work evaluates calibration at the example level \cite{desai2020calibration, kamath2020selective}; in this paper, we focus on using overall model confidence distributions to estimate dataset-level accuracies.
+We propose a method to learn model calibration patterns based on observations of LLMs' performance at the dataset level.